Braveoneone/Braveoneone.github.io/content/post/Github-Hugo.md

 ├── static

-└── themes        //存放下载的主题
+└── themes        //themes downloads

-编译网站
+compiler the website

     hugo -d

-会在/public中生成网页文件
+Will generate the web file in /public